rust-lang/book/src/ch04-03-slices.md

 > boundaries.
 If you attempt to create a string slice in the middle of a
 > multibyte character, your program will exit with an error.
 For the purposes
 > of introducing string slices, we are assuming ASCII only in this section; a
-> more thorough discussion of UTF-8 handling is in the “Storing UTF-8 Encoded
+> more thorough discussion of UTF-8 handling is in the [“Storing UTF-8 Encoded
-> Text with Strings” section of Chapter 8.
+> Text with Strings”][strings]<!-- ignore --> section of Chapter 8.

 With all this information in mind, let’s rewrite `first_word` to return a slice.
 The type that signifies “string slice” is written as `&str`: